openags/Awesome-AI-Scientist-Papers/README.md

 bibtex
 @article{zhangautonomous,
-  title={Autonomous Generalist Scientist: Towards and Beyond Human-Level Scientific Research with Agentic and Embodied AI and Robots}, author={Zhang, Pengsong and Zhang, Heng and Xu, Huazhe and Xu, Renjun and Wang, Zhenting and Wang, Cong and Garg, Animesh and Li, Zhibin and Liu, Xinyu and Ajoudani, Arash}
+  title={Autonomous Generalist Scientist: Towards and Beyond Human-Level Scientific Research with Agentic and Embodied AI and Robots}, author={Zhang, Pengsong and Zhang, Heng and Xu, Huazhe and Xu, Renjun and Wang, Zhenting and Wang, Cong and Garg, Animesh and Li, Zhibin and Liu, Xinyu and Ajoudani, Arash}, journal={ResearchGate preprint RG.2.2.35148.01923}, year={2024}
 }

 @article{zhang2025scaling,